Drapadon-us/drapadon-org-website/README.md

 # drapadon-us-revamp-site

-Remaking the drapadon.us site from scratch!
-A more intensive project that isn't stolen code!
+I finally remade the drapadon.org main site from scratch!
+I hope you enjoy it!